,

 • Deffenbacher, K. A., Bornstein, B. H., Penrod, S. D., & McGorty, K. (2004).
 A meta-analytic review of the effects of high stress on eyewitness memory.
 Law and Human Behavior, 28, 687-706.

-• Heuer, L., Penrod, S., & Kattan, A. (in press).
+• Heuer, L., Penrod, S., & Kattan, A. (2007).
 The role of societal benefits and fairness concerns among decision makers and decision recipients.
 Law and Human Behavior.

 • O'Neil, K. M., Patry, M. W., & Penrod, S. D. (2004).
 Exploring the effects of attitudes toward the death penalty on capital sentencing verdicts.
 Psychology, Public Policy and Law, 10, 443-470.